MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/document-translation/how-to-guides/use-rest-api-programmatically.md

   1. **Subscription**.
 Select one of your available Azure subscriptions.

   1. **Resource Group**.
-You can create a new resource group or add your resource to a pre-existing resource group that shares the same lifecycle, permissions, and policies.
+You can create a new resource group or add your resource to an existing resource group that shares the same lifecycle, permissions, and policies.

   1. **Resource Region**.
 Choose **Global** unless your business or application requires a specific region.
 If you're planning on using a [system-assigned managed identity](create-use-managed-identities.md) for authentication, choose a **geographic** region like **West US**.